MParrar/auth-app/README.md

 ## Future Improvements
 While the current implementation is functional and deployable, there are several areas where the project could be enhanced for better scalability, maintainability, and developer experience:

+### Use RBAC Model
+Currently everything is stored in the user table, but this could evolve and use a model type rbac (Role-based access contro), where it contains user, role and related permissions to generate validations.

-## Database Management with an ORM
+### Database Management with an ORM

 Currently, the database interactions are handled manually with raw SQL queries.
 Introducing an ORM (like Prisma or Sequelize) would:
 Simplify database queries.